lokesh-coder/lesyjs/docs/src/markdown/docs/main/core/commands.md

 };
 ```

+> If you want to exclude one or more files, you can simply add `_` prefix to the file name.
+For example, `/commands/_greeting.js`

 ### Anatomy of command

 The only required property for a command is `run` .
 Everything else is optional.